ajrnz/rundeck-telegram-plugin/README.md

 Sends Rundeck notifications to [Telegram](http://www.telegram.org) a mobile and desktop messaging system.

-The current version is 1.0.0.

 Installation
 ------------

-1. Download from GitHub ([rundeck-telegram-plugin-1.0.0.jar](https://github.com/ajrnz/rundeck-telegram-plugin/releases/download/v1.0.0/rundeck-telegram-plugin-1.0.0.jar)) or build from source
+1. Download from GitHub ([rundeck-telegram-plugin-<version>.jar](https://github.com/ajrnz/rundeck-telegram-plugin/releases/latest)) or build from source
 2. Copy the plugin jar (`rundeck-telegram-plugin-<version>.jar`) to `<Rundeck>/libext` directory.
 It will be picked up and installed instantly - a restart is not required.